 hello!

-anata laylay (they/them) is a trans nonbinary Filipinx curator, ancestral medicine worker, and artist from the rivers and hills.
-Coming from Hagonoy, Bulacan and Catanauan, Quezon, anata laylay is currently living on stolen and unceded xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, səlilwətaɬ land.
-Their art practice centres Filipinx history, healing, Kapwa, and the QTBIPOC experience led by community collaboration and slow, intentional creation.
+anata laylay (they/them) is a trans nonbinary Filipinx curator, ancestral medicine worker, and textile artist from the rivers and hills in Hagonoy, Bulacan and Catanauan, Quezon. anata laylay is currently living on stolen and unceded xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, səlilwətaɬ land.
+As a curator, their practice centres Filipinx history, healing, Kapwa, and the QTBIPOC experience led by community collaboration and slow, intentional creation.

-anata laylay is deeply focused on community organizing, activism, and continuing to learn and share knowledge as a Filipinx healer and ritual worker.
-Through continued learning with Filipinx elders and mentors, anata laylay is deepening their ancestral medicine knowledge and continuing to share food knowledge, Hilot, and ancestral altar spaces with their communities.
+Outside of art, anata laylay is deeply focused on community organizing, activism, and continuing to learn as a Filipinx healer and ritual worker.
 They are committed to honouring their ancestors, community care, decolonization and fighting for national democracy and genuine liberation!

 anata.laylay@gmail.com